-The Committee continued to emphasize "At-Risk" (deferred) compensation in determining the annual incentive compensation of the CEO and the other named executive officers.
+The Committee continued to emphasize "At-Risk" compensation in determining the annual incentive compensation of the CEO and the other named executive officers.
 The Committee divides the various elements of compensation described above in "Key Executive Compensation Program Elements" into two categories: compensation that is "Realized" because it is not subject to forfeiture and compensation that is "At-Risk" because it is subject to forfeiture.
-The Committee determined that the allocation of variable compensation between Realized and At-Risk compensation for the CEO and other named executive officers for 2022 is as follows:
+The Committee determined that the allocation of variable compensation between Realized and At-Risk compensation for the CEO and other named executive officers for 2023 is as follows:

-2022 Allocation of Deferred and "At-Risk" Annual Incentive Compensation:
+2023 Allocation of Realized and At-Risk Annual Incentive Compensation: